-- Funds for travel must be spent in accordance with the policies and rules of the state of South Carolina, which govern travel for official business. - Reimbursement for funds must be requested within 30 days of travel or completion of the funded activity.
+- Funds for travel must be spent in accordance with the policies and rules of the state of South Carolina, which govern travel for official business. - Any Travel Authorization Form denied by a chair may be appealed to the Dean of the College of Education. - Reimbursement for funds must be requested within 30 days of travel or completion of the funded activity.
 Travel Reimbursements must include all expenses related to the activity, to include any pre-paid expenses. - Funds for meals are limited to the state per diem rate.
-Food for groups of participants will not be funded. - Funds for the approved budget must be expended in the appropriate categories as indicated on the proposal form.
-The committee must approve any changes prior to any expenditure of funds. - Because proposals must be submitted before many conference acceptance decisions, the committee needs to be responsive to possible changes in a faculty member's listed priorities.
-For example, if the conference proposal to a faculty member's first priority was not accepted, the faculty member should be permitted to use funds for the second conference listed.
-If a faculty member is accepted to a different conference, which the faculty member and the chair believe would be beneficial to the faculty member's professional development and scholarship record, a substitution should be permitted.
-The committee chair may confer with the faculty member's department chair for guidance in making such funding changes to support the faculty member's professional development and scholarship. - Fall awards must be encumbered by March 1 of each year and spent by June 1st.
-Funds not encumbered by March 1 will revert to the Faculty Development Committee for reallocation.
-In the event of a spring submission for proposals, they are due February 20th and funds must be encumbered by March 30.
-However, the June 1st deadline for disbursement applies to both fall and spring proposals.
+Food for groups of participants will not be funded. - Funds for the approved budget must be expended in the appropriate categories as indicated on the travel authorization form.
+The chair must approve any changes prior to any expenditure of funds. - Awards must be encumbered by March 30th of each year and monies spent by June 1st.